Why You Still Need Amino Acids Like Glutamine, BCAA & EAA — Even If Your Diet Is Perfect

 -

 Wolfe, R.R.
 (2017).
-Branched-chain amino acids and muscle protein synthesis in humans: myth or reality?
-Journal of the International Society of Sports Nutrition.
+Branched-chain amino acids and muscle protein synthesis: myth or reality?

 -